Being a responsible traveler is, now more than ever, a must.

 Play with the kids instead

-Instead of giving money or candy to children, as a responsible traveler you should actually engage with them as kids.
+Instead of giving money or candy to children, you should actually engage with them as kids.
 You can do so many things in this sense!
 Join an impromptu ball game in the street; teach them a few words of your language; play magic tricks; or even simply ask them questions.
 Do remember, however, to always wait for the children to interact first, and never impose yourself and your presence on them.

 Volunteer for an actual cause